dariocharles/js-milestone-project/README.md

 ## User Story

-    -As a user, I want to easily understand how to play so I can get started without a learning curve.
+- As a user, I want to easily understand how to play so I can get started without a learning curve.
-    -As a user, I want to play with the game working as it is intended so that when I click an area what I expect to happen will happen.
+- As a user, I want to play with the game working as it is intended so that when I click an area what I expect to happen will happen.

 ### Design